Stormrose/karaka/README.md

 need to specifiy multiple keys.
 Account balances are reported whenever they change.
 You can suppress the displaying of a particular account by adding the property `"silent": true` - useful for exchange accounts.

 ## Facts
-A fact generally takes the form of `accountname`.`tokensymbol`_`type` where type is balance or stake.
+A fact generally takes the form of `accountname`.`tokensymbol`_`type` where type is `balance` or `stake`.
 For example, `eturnerx.hive_balance` is the fact with the value of eturnerx's liquid hive balance.
 GOTCHA: account names with a hyphen-in-them must use 'single quotes' around the fact name.
+Additionall, Hive-engine provides the addtional types `unstaking` and `netstake` where unstaking is the amount of tokens that are pending unstake and netstake is the current stake less the number of tokens pending unstaking.
+For example, `eturnerx.BEE_netstake`.
 There is a per-blockchain `constants` section where the user can hardcode facts.
 Constants simplify the administration of rules that reuse the same values, such as setting the reserve (keep-back) levels of a particular token.
 Facts generally are scoped to within chains, but facts can be copied from other chains using `imports` or from external sources using `oracles`.
 Imports and oracles are covered below.

 ## Commands